Home Tech How To Do SSH Into Docker Container

 Using SSH in Conjunction With Docker Containers; Do I Recommend It?

-The first question that comes up in integrating ssh into docker containers is, is it recommended?
-Setting up an SSH server within a Docker container is widely considered to be a terrible practice, and you should avoid doing so.
-However, it’s almost always preferable to utilize the docker exec instruction when getting a shell inside a container.
+The first question in integrating ssh into docker containers is, is it recommended?
+Setting up an SSH server within a Docker container is considered a terrible practice, and you should avoid doing so.

 Docker novices may be tempted to utilize SSH to update files within a container, which is not recommended.